Azure-Samples/bicep-github-actions/README.md

       - Set Entity Type to `Branch` and use the `main` branch name.

 3. **Add GitHub Secrets**
-    _Note: While none of the data about the Azure identities contain any secrets or credentials we still utilize GitHub Secrets as a convenient means to paramaterize the identity information per environment._
+    _Note: While none of the data about the Azure identities contain any secrets or credentials we still utilize GitHub Secrets as a convenient means to parameterize the identity information per environment._

     Create the following secrets on the repository using the Azure identity: